front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 #### Implement the schema

-We can model the corresponding GraphQL schema after the Custom Type by creating the following .gql file :
+We can model the corresponding GraphQL schema as follows:

 ```graphql
 type Article {